-We prove that the Mansour conjecture is true for read-once and randomly chosen DNF formulas.
+We prove that the Mansour conjecture is true for several well-studied subclasses of DNF formulas.
 As far as we know, prior to this work, the Mansour conjecture was not known to be true for any interesting class of DNF formulas.